typelevel/doobie/yax/docs/src/main/tut/09-Error-Handling.md

 #-scalaz
 #+cats
 - `attempt` converts `M[A]` into `M[Either[Throwable, A]]`
+  - this method is provided by `ApplicativeError` in cats so you need to import cats (e.g., `cats.implicits._`)
+  - because doobie-cats relies on fs2 you also need to import `fs2.interop.cats._`
 #-cats
 - `fail` constructs an `M[A]` that fails with a provided `Throwable`